charliezye/charlie-vault/Work/Job Search/B&D Job.md

 		- 10x+ less CPU seconds for Java/Node.js vs. Python
 		- On Amazon servers, EC2 pricing is based around compute capacity so this would save a lot of money
 	- These play a big role in scalability as codebase grows
-- Java
-	- Lot of big tech industries use java backend
-- Node.js
-	- JS backend is newer but commonly used in newer web applications and smaller companies
 - Is the goal microservices?
 API pipelines?
 	- Is there any machine learning you plan to/are already involving?